Janatha Vimukthi Peramuna: 1983 ethnic riots

+After the ethnic riots, the government denounced the JVP, CPSL, and NSSP claiming that the parties were involved in the Black July riots that killed thousands of Tamils and began the country's civil war.
+The proscription on the CPSL was lifted due to its Tamil representation, but the JVP continued to be banned.

-Insurgency 1987–1989
+1987–1989 insurgency

 The Indian intervention through the Indo-Sri Lanka accord and the plan to divide the island led to the 1987–1989 revolt.
 The JVP exploited the arrival of the Indian Peace-keeping Force and the widespread nationalist sentiments of large sections of the Sinhalese people to terrorise both the state machinery and sections of civil society that opposed its thinking, which almost overpowered the state.
 Organised in multiple cells countrywide and mostly based around the capital Kandy in the centre, the JVP murdered probably thousands of people and crippled the country with violently enforced hartals (general strikes) for three years.
 Government forces captured and killed Wijeweera and his deputy in November 1989 in Colombo; by early 1990 they had killed or imprisoned the remaining JVP politburo and detained an estimated 7,000 suspected JVP members.
 Although the government won a decisive military victory, there were credible accusations of brutality and extrajudicial methods.
 The number of deaths during the insurgency is uncertain, as the government was also fighting Tamil insurgent groups at the time.
 Multiple official and unofficial forces and reports confirm that the death toll exceeded 60,000.
 In addition, many people took advantage of the chaos to instigate deadly local feuds.

 What is certain is the methods of death, including necklacing, victims eviscerated and left to die, and even the occasion of eighteen heads arranged around the Alwis pond at the University of Peradeniya, which occurred the day after T.E.
 Nagahawatte, the Assistant Registrar of the university and a volunteer officer, was killed by two gunmen inside university premises.
 For genocide studies, it was an example of politicide that happened in a democratic regime, which resulted in the killing of at least 13,000 and 30,000 JVP members and its alleged supporters.